-I’m slowly trying to get back into programming after years and years of inactivity (i dropped out of university after a breakdown, and didn’t do anything for a while).
-I doubt i’ll ever be employed at this as most tech jobs are never advertised except though word of mouth, and personal networking is alien to me, but it’s still a useful skill and something i used to enjoy.
+I’m slowly trying to get back into programming after years of inactivity (i dropped out of university after a breakdown, and didn’t do anything for a while).
+I doubt i’ll ever be employed at this as most tech jobs are never publicly advertised and personal networking is not my thing, but it’s still a useful skill and something i used to enjoy.

 |2D Progress Charts||Generates printable diagrams of square-shaped folded up progress bars you can use to track your progress when reading difficult books.|